- When to mention Microsoft Office skills on your resume

 How to list Microsoft Office skills on a resume

-The phrase “proficient in Microsoft Office” is one hiring managers see on a daily basis, but it’s not effective in communicating your actual level of ability in using Microsoft Office software.
+The phrase “proficient in Microsoft Office” is one employers see on a daily basis, but it’s not effective in communicating your actual level of ability in using Microsoft Office software.

 A better approach is to: